Eutropios/DiscordCodeBlocksLanguages/README.md

 ## The List

-# Supported Languages

-The table below shows the full list of languages (and corresponding classes/aliases) supported by Highlight.js.
-Languages that list a **Package** below are 3rd party languages and are not bundled with the core library.
-You can find their repositories by following the links.
 | Language                | Aliases                | Package |
 | :-----------------------| :--------------------- | :------ |
 | 1C                      | 1c                     |         |